About the Show

 Q: Just how many mmos have you played?

 A: For subscription based MMOs, I started out with Phantasy Star Online of all things.
 My first true to the current and expected format of MMOs was Final Fantasy XI, and at great risk of getting people to send an army to destroy me, I HATED that game.
 I have my reasons.
 It wasn’t until World of Warcraft that I got completely inundated with MMOs, and whenever I got bored in that game, I gave others a whirl.
-Sub/Pay titles I have played include Guild Wars (You still have to pay for it someway!), Lord of the Rings Online (back when it was), City of Heroes/Villains (same), Aion: Tower of Eternity, Champions Online (Again, when it was sub based), and Star Trek Online.
+Sub/Pay titles I have played include Guild Wars (You still have to pay for it someway!), Lord of the Rings Online, City of Heroes/Villains, Aion: Tower of Eternity, Champions Online, and Star Trek Online.
+(You know… back before subscription MMOs all but died.)

 As free-to-play goes, I’ve delved into every title I’ve reviewed in Episodes 1 through 5 well before reviewing them.
 Others include, Fiesta, Trickster, Audition, Kart Racer, Pi Story, Cabal, Shaiya, Rappelz, Flyff, Runes of Magic, Neo Steam, Shin Megami Tensei: Imagine, Secret of the Solstice, RF Online, Manga Fighter, Mabinogi, Last Chaos, Grand Fantasia, Adventure Quest Worlds, Battlefield Heroes, Rusty Hearts and Perfect World Online… to name a few off the top of my head.